 By mid-afternoon there were still no fire trucks but the wicked wind had died down.
 Fife High School nearby cancelled classes and sent the students home.
 Many of them walked over to help with the fire or just join the onlookers.
 It was a strange view with a crowd of people standing or milling round in the middle of the Corners intersection, curious and bewildered.
 The buildings on three of the corners were burned to the ground.
 In every direction there were piles of furniture and belongings heaped in yards and on the street around the ashes of missing houses.
 On most of the surviving houses people were standing on the roof soaking down shingles or on ladders passing up water buckets.
 A reporter wrote that the landscape “took on the appearance of a war-stricken village hastily evacuated”.
 More than 20 commercial buildings and homes were lost before the fires were extinguished.
 With the fire fight over a stream of water began to refill the landmark fountain at the center of the destruction.

 In the weeks and months that followed Makoto Kibe rebuilt his warehouse and family homes.
 The Burnetts and Murrays also rebuilt as did the commercial building owners.
 McAleer Gardens did not reopen under that name after the fire but Fife Corners did recover resolutely and 1936 was a good year for produce and flowers.
 In May 1942 more than 1000 Japanese farmers and their families were relocated from the Fife Valley to barracks constructed at the Puyallup fairgrounds.
 Most of them spent the Second World War at the Minidoka Camp in Idaho.
 After the war, Interstate 5 was built between Fife Corners and the downtown.
-Today the intersection is almost unrecognizable with freeway ramps and signage, gas stations and convenience stores.
-Last Tuesday afternoon, February 16th, the City of Fife unveiled an old landmark restored in a new place.
+Today the intersection is almost unrecognizable with freeway ramps and signage, gas stations and the edge of the government center for the City of Fife..
+The days of Fife Corners and the fight of its life seem almost forgotten, like smoke carried away by the wind, except for a striking stone landmark.
 The fountain, hardened veteran of the Fife Corner fire, now marks the center of the city.